jlpteaching/ECS154B/syllabus.md

 ### Accommodations

 The exam schedule is available on the [materials page](../materials/index.md).
-Per official UC Davis policy, if you have an accommodation request from the [Student Disability Center](https://sdc.ucdavis.edu/), or have any conflicts with exam times for religious observances, you must notify me **by the fourth class, April 9, 2020**.
+Per official UC Davis policy, if you have an accommodation request from the [Student Disability Center](https://sdc.ucdavis.edu/), or have any conflicts with exam times for religious observances, you must notify me **by the fourth class, January 11, 2021**.
 If you do not notify me by this time, I cannot guarantee I will be able to make the accommodation.

 For **each** test, quiz, etc. you must reach out to me *one week in advance* to schedule specific accommodations for that test, quiz, etc.